Maybe this is a pointless question, but why did Jesus wait three days to rise from the dead?

 Could not rise during the Sabbath

 It could be argued that resurrection is work, and so Jesus could not rise on the Sabbath, but had to wait until the Sabbath was over.
 This argument actually has some merit.
 But Jesus was always doing things on the Sabbath that other Jewish people frowned upon, including healing on the Sabbath.
+So it seems He could have been raised on the Sabbath also.

 Acting as our High Priest

 Maybe Jesus was busy “doing stuff” in paradise, hell, and heaven.
-You know, High Priestly stuff like sprinkling blood on the altar in heaven, defeating sin, death, and the devil, preaching to spirits in prison, that sort of thing (Heb 9; 1 Pet 3:19).
+You know, High Priestly stuff like sprinkling blood on the altar in heaven, defeating sin, death, and the devil, preaching to spirits in prison, that sort of thing (Hebrews 9; 1 Pet 3:19).

 I suppose this is possible.
 It just doesn’t really explain why these things took three days.